iyhui/iyhui/README.md

-##  You stumbled across my page! 👩🏻‍💻
+##  You stumbled across my page!
+Welcome 🎈

 #### About me
 I'm Ida - a developer and designer who loves to learn, create, and grow.
-When I'm not coding, you can find me designing graphics, planning get-together, travelling the world, drawing, or cooking.
+When I'm not coding, you can find me designing graphics, planning get-togethers, travelling the world, drawing, or cooking.
+👩🏻‍💻 - ENTP, Ravenclaw
 #### My Tech Stack

 ![](